 My father died this week, three days before Christmas.
 They found his overturned car at the bottom of an embankment near a quarry off Lone Mountain Road just outside of Las Vegas.
+Two sandwiches from Subway were in the back seat; one for him, one for my mother.
 He had been missing for three days after he had gone out for errands and never came back.
 This had happened once before when he ended up in a state park close to the Utah border.
 He had diabetes and the onset of Alzheimer’s.
 He would go out driving and get confused.
 He was 81.

 The news report on a local Las Vegas affiliate had it right.
 They said that if there were one thing that characterized the life of Arthur Anthony Brancatelli, it was “wheels.”
 He was a retired New York City firefighter who drove fire engines and worked two jobs most of his life, the second being as a cabdriver.
 He owned his own medallion and spent his off duty hours driving the iconic, yellow Checker around Staten Island.
 Later, in retirement, he drove tour buses and motor coaches.
 I remember him telling me about the time he drove the Ursinus College women’s field hockey team to a game.
 He had driven to Ursinus College often years before when I attended it as an undergraduate.